 - Repeated stress

 In most cases, there are no outward symptoms related to this Morton’s neuroma.
 Instead, most people experience a burning pain in the ball of their foot, tingling or numbness in the toes after long period of stress, or the feeling of walking on a pebble in your shoe.
-When pain persists for more than a few days and you suspect it might be Morton’s neuroma contact our New York City or Whitestone podiatry office to discuss your treatment options.
+When pain persists for more than a few days and you suspect it might be Morton’s neuroma contact our New York City and Whitestone, New York podiatry office to discuss your treatment options.

-Diagnosis & Treatment of Morton’s Neuroma in Whitestone or New York City
+Diagnosis & Treatment of Morton’s Neuroma in New York City and Whitestone, New York

-To diagnose Morton’s neuroma in New York City or Whitestone, our podiatrists, Dr. Gary Evans and Dr. James Korponay, will perform a physical exam, where they will feel around for a mass or tender spot.
+To diagnose Morton’s neuroma in New York City and Whitestone, New York , our podiatrists, Dr. Gary Evans and Dr. James Korponay, will perform a physical exam, where they will feel around for a mass or tender spot.
 Some imaging tests—like x-rays or an ultrasound—may be ordered to rule out any other causes of your foot pain.

 In most cases, Morton’s neuroma can be treated with non-surgical and non-invasive methods.
 Some of these treatments include: